Skin cancer: Non-melanoma

 Approximately 2,000 people die from basal or squamous cell skin cancers (non-melanoma skin cancers) in the United States each year.
 The rate has dropped in recent years.
 Most of the deaths happen to people who are elderly and might not have seen a doctor until the cancer had spread; and people with immune system disorders.

+Veterinary medicine

+Risk factors

+White people and people with light skin are prone to skin cancer.